 Lunch time offered the funniest sight of the whole trip, when Trond was tricked out of his lunch by a large sinister-looking marabou stork and his friends.
 The storks had apparently learned how to work together in groups, circling the targeted tourist, scaring him to the extent that he would be giving up his food.

 We had been looking forward to that nights camp, a place called Ngorongoro Crater Lodge.
 According to Norwegian logic that would have to be either on the rim of or in the crater itself.
 In Africa however, things weren’t that simple.
 The Ngorongoro Crater Lodge was a dusty parking lot with some wooden huts about 5 km away from the crater – on the outside.

 Back in Arusha our driver and cook clearly expected a major tip.
 We even felt that a tip would have been in place but we simply didn’t have money to spare.
 A temporary awkwardness descended upon the crowd and for some time we just watched each other until they with a look of incomprehension got back in their car and drove away, without waving at us.

-Traveling back to Nairobi from Arusha meant crossing the border betwen Tanzania and Kenya again.
+Traveling back to Nairobi from Arusha meant crossing the border between Tanzania and Kenya again.

-When coming back, the same immigration officer insisted that our temporary visas (issued upon entry into the country) were long over due.
-He said that we had few options but to go back to Arusha and plead our case in front of a judge, or as a special service to us, he would allow us to slip him a named amount of money and he would forget the whole incident.
+When coming back, the same immigration officer insisted that our temporary visas (issued upon entry into the country) were long expired.
+He said that we had few options but to go back to Arusha and plead our case in front of a judge, or as a special service, because he was our friend and wished us well, he would allow us to slip him a named amount of money and he would forget the whole incident.

 I had 1000 NOK sown into the lining of my pants, they were cut out, exchanged and used to bribe our way into Kenya again.
 Whereas I make this sound as a cold and calculated action on our part, I can assure you that this was as far from the truth as you can get.
 We were panicking.